diddlesnaps/snapcraft-alsa/docs/jsonnet-usage.md

-# Adding snapcraft-alsa to your snapcraft-jsonnet configuration
+# Adding snapcraft-alsa to your sc-jsonnet configuration

 I have been working on improving the sharing of snippets of snapcraft.yaml code with a tool I found called